j23414/mango-user-guide/kegg.md

 * Take out pathway nodes
 * Remove Orthologs not in this species
+* Remove compounds that are not involved in reactions in this species

 We will continue to use the hsa_merged7 network for the code examples.